JohnBatmanMySlinky/PBRJ/README.md

     - Add in more scene geometry (baseboards? stairs? elevator?)
     - Get reflections in back hallway looking nice and in general floor material
     - Wall material
+- Parameterize more stuff (like which integrator you want to use).
+- Move scene specification to a YAML or something.
 - Make obj_parser less anemic
 - Expand tests